v-nuit/slimeblaster/README.md

 I will have to refrain from providing a compiled binary, as users may have to modify the script somewhat depending on their settings anyway.
 But generally, if you follow the soft requirements above, the script SHOULD be plug-and-play.

 You will need to first install [AutoHotkey v2](https://www.autohotkey.com/).
 Afterwards, you can just download slimeblaster.rar from the release page, extract the entire archive into a folder of your choice.

+The archive contains a few things:
+- A slimeblaster.ahk file.
+This is the main script.
+- A tester.ahk file.
+This script is the script you can quickly use to test the ability to detect the aforementioned elements on the screen.
+- A yes.png and a marker.png files, to describe the elements that the script needs to detect on the screen.

+## Using the scripts
+# Tester Script
+Before going all in on the automating process, you can first use the tester.ahk script to check if AHK can detect the elements on screen.

+Run tester.ahk and start up a Slimepede quest.
+Notice the quest marker on the top right part of the screen, to the left of the quest objective.
+Once this marker stops pulsing, press F1 to check if AHK can detect it.
+Open the main menu afterwards to obstruct this marker and press F1 again to see if AHK will falsely detect the marker or not.

+Afterwards, you can abandon quest but stay on the Yes/No prompt, then press F2 to check if AHK can detect the Yes option is selected or not.

+If the script can detect these elements correctly, the main script will most likely work fine.
+If not, you will have to utilize your image editor of choice to make your own comparison images, and perhaps edit the script's parameters.

+# Main script
+Run the